rahulpoonia29/applic/README.md

 ## Usage

 1. Access the application at [http://localhost:3000](http://localhost:3000).
-2. Create a new account or log in using GitHub OAuth.
+2. Create a new account or log in using OAuth.
 3. Start adding job applications and managing your documents.

 ## Contributing